Charge qubits in the USC regime for quantum state transfer: Incoherent coupler for quantum state transfer

 where $\bar{n}(\Delta_{kj},T)=1/(\exp(\hbar\Delta_{kj}/k_BT)-1)$ is the number of thermal photons of energy $\hbar\Delta_{kj}$ at temperature $T$~\cite{Settineri2018}, with $k_{B}$ the Boltzmann constant. $\Gamma^{jk}_\kappa$ is the relaxation rate provided by the resonator, and $\Gamma^{jk}_{\gamma,\ell}$ is the relaxation rate of the $\ell$-th charge qubit due to the coupling with its thermal bath.
 Finally, $\Gamma_{\phi,\ell}^{jk}$ stands for the effective relaxation rate due to the fact that $\sigma^{z}$ is not diagonal in the dressed basis.
 These rates are defined as

 where $\kappa$, $\gamma$, and $\gamma_{\phi}^{{\textrm{CPB}}}$ are the bare decay rates corresponding to cavity leakage, energy loss on the two-level systems, and the depolarizing noise on the qubit, respectively.
 In this case, we have assumed that the energy loss on the mediator subsystem is provided by an ohmic spectral density bath, which is an archetypical noise source on these systems~\cite{Settineri2018}.
+Fig.~\ref{matrix_population}{(a)} show the ratio between the dressed decay rates \ref{re_LC} and \ref{re_cpb} with its bare ones for the three different coupling strength values.
+From the figure, we appreciate that depending on the coupling strength, different states take part in the dissipative dynamics.
 On the other hand, the dressed dephasing rates are